Means "lion's corner"

 "field".
 It is found mostly in the western part of the Netherlands (the Holland area).

-Means "rye field" in Dutch.
-A famous bearer was Jacob Roggeveen, the explorer who discovered Easter Island.
+in Dutch.
+A famous bearer was Jacob Roggeveen (1659-1729), the first European explorer to Easter Island.

 "rose" and veld

 "field".
 This was the surname of American presidents Theodore Roosevelt (1858-1919) and Franklin D. Roosevelt (1882-1945).